Philippines men's national ice hockey team

 The Philippines national ice hockey team is the national men's ice hockey team of the Philippines.
-They are controlled by the Federation of Ice Hockey League (FIHL) and a member of the International Ice Hockey Federation (IIHF) since 20 May 2016.
-The Philippines is currently ranked 54th in the IIHF World Ranking and will make its World Championship debut in Division IV tournament in 2023.
+It is governed by the Federation of Ice Hockey League (FIHL), which has been a member of the International Ice Hockey Federation (IIHF) since May 20, 2016.
+Prior to that, a national team competed in regional tournaments in Hong Kong starting in the 2000s.

+The Philippines is currently ranked 52nd in the IIHF World Ranking and 18th in the specialized ranking of Asian teams.
+The team has participated in the World Championship since 2023.
+The team has also competed in the IIHF Challenge Cup of Asia, a regional tournament for lower-tier hockey nations in Asia.

 History

 Early history

-Prior to 2008, there were no organized leagues and an unofficial Philippine national team composed of players from selected clubs participated in regional tournaments.
-One such unofficial national team was "Manila Pilipinas" that participated at the HKAHC Invitational Amateur Ice Hockey Tournament in 2005.
-They were second runners-up team in the Bauhinia Division, the lowest of the three divisions in the invitational tournament.
+Prior to 2008, there were no organized leagues, and an unofficial Philippine national team composed of players from selected clubs participated in regional tournaments.
+One such unofficial national team, "Manila Pilipinas," competed in the HKAHC Invitational Amateur Ice Hockey Tournament in 2005.
+They finished as second runners-up in the Bauhinia Division, the lowest of the three divisions in the invitational tournament.

-Starting 2008, ice hockey in the Philippines began to gain traction.
-The Philippine national team participated again at the 2014 edition of the HKAHC invitational tournament.
-The team were champions of the Silver Plate Division, the second highest division in the tournament.
-It was in this tournament that the Philippines played against another national side.
-They won 10–0 over a Macau squad, sanctioned by the Macau Ice Sports Federation.
+Starting in 2008, ice hockey in the Philippines began to gain traction.
+The Philippine national team returned to the HKAHC invitational tournament in 2014, where they won the Silver Plate Division, the second highest division of the event.
+During the same tournament, the Philippines played against another national side and won 10–0 against a Macau squad, sanctioned by the Macau Ice Sports Federation.

-The Federation of Ice Hockey League (FIHL), a national ice hockey federation was then established in February 2015 to govern ice hockey in the Philippines making efforts to organize a formal national team easier.
+The Federation of Ice Hockey League (FIHL), a national governing body for ice hockey in the Philippines, was established in February 2015.
+Its formation made efforts to organize a formal national team more structured.

 2016: FIHL affiliation

-The FIHL became an associate member of the IIHF on 20 May 2016 and by July 2016, the federation also became a member of the Philippine Olympic Committee (POC).
-The FIHL's membership with these two bodies made them eligible to send national teams including a men's national team to the official tournaments such as the IIHF Asia and Oceania Championship (formerly the IIHF Challenge Cup of Asia) and the Southeast Asian Games.
+The FIHL became an associate member of the IIHF on 20 May 2016, and by July 2016, the federation also became a member of the Philippine Olympic Committee (POC).
+FIHL’s membership in these organizations allowed it to send national teams, including the men's national team, to official tournaments such as the IIHF Asia and Oceania Championship (formerly the IIHF Challenge Cup of Asia) and the Southeast Asian Games.

-The Philippine national team participated once again at the HKAHC Invitational Amateur Ice Hockey Tournament for the 2016 edition.
-They settled for first runner-up place after they lost 4–3 in overtime to Mitsubishi Corp. in the Gold Plate Division final.
-They also played against the national team of Oman in the tournament.
+The Philippine national team returned to the HKAHC Invitational Amateur Ice Hockey Tournament in 2016.
+They finished as first runner-up after losing 4–3 in overtime to Mitsubishi Corp. in the Gold Plate Division final.
+The team also faced the Oman national team during the tournament.